franekantoni/docker-python-sql/README.md

 * database
 	* Dockerfile - using the official PostgreSQL image: postgres:13.2
-	* create_fixtures.sql - sql script to be executed on container start

 * analitics
 	* Dockerfile - using the official Python image: python:latest